-Many complex systems, whether natural or engineered, are amenable to GOALIE's semantic analysis within the kinds of logical frameworks it creates.
+Many complex systems, whether natural or engineered, are amenable to GOALIEs semantic analysis within the kinds of logical frameworks it creates.
 Through the examples used here, such a logical framework has been seen to provide a new way of reasoning about complex biological systems as well as the interface that makes this information accessible to scientists.
-In the future, GOALIE is planned to provide support for other ontologies and controlled vocabularies, such as MeSH [8] and KEGG[7].
-There are also several interesting technical questions to be answered: How does one select the optimal size of the Kripke model, mostly determined by window size and number of clusters[10], as those choices can strongly affect the rate (data-compression), distortion, and hence, the fidelity of the resulting models.
+In the future, GOALIE is planned to provide support for other ontologies and controlled vocabularies, such as MeSH [8] and KEGG[5].
+There are also several interesting technical questions to be answered: How does one select the optimal size of the Kripke model, mostly determined by window size and number of clusters[11], as those choices can strongly affect the rate (data-compression), distortion, and hence, the fidelity of the resulting models.
 Additionally, GOALIE will need to continually evolve to interface with the users from other fields through transparent representations such as the Gantt charts, which minimize the information loss and provide more background information on the genetic basis for the displayed terms.
+There is also the matter of determining the optimal window size and number of clusters[11], as those choices can strongly affect the resulting models.
+Additionally, we are continuing development on the Gantt charts, to minimize the information loss and provide more background on the genetic basis for the displayed terms.